Same Sex Relationships

 Is same-sex marriage possible in the UK?

 In England & Wales marriage between same-sex couples is possible under the Marriage (Same Sex Couples) Act 2013.
 It is also possible for a same-sex couple to marry in Scotland under the Marriage and Civil Partnership (Scotland) Act 2014.
-Same-sex marriage is not available in Northern Ireland.
+As from January 2020, same-sex marriage is also available in Northern Ireland.

 I married my same-sex partner in another country.
 Will that marriage be recognised in the UK?

 In England & Wales a foreign same-sex marriages will be recognised provided that the marriage has been properly performed in the country it took place and the couple had capacity to marry each other under their personal law.
 This can be quite complex but most foreign same-sex marriages will be recognised.
-Scotland makes similar provisions.
-In Northern Ireland foreign same-sex marriages will be recognised as Civil Partnerships.
+Scotland and Northern Ireland make similar provision.

 Can I convert my Civil/Domestic Partnership into marriage?

 The Marriage (Same Sex Couples) Act 2013 allows for conversion of Civil Partnerships registered in England & Wales into marriage.
 The Marriage and Civil Partnership (Scotland) Act 2014 makes similar provisions for Scottish Civil Partnerships.
+There has been a consultation in Northern Ireland about conversion of civil partnerships there but no legislation yet to provide for it.
 However, foreign domestic civil partnerships cannot be converted to marriage.
 It would be necessary to dissolve the foreign domestic civil partnership and then marry in England & Wales or Scotland.

 We have some of the very best London divorce lawyers and mediators, along with accomplished arbitrators, family consultants and counsellors.
 There’s no one better to handle your case.